kevinolega/businessideasph/_posts/2019-03-16-presyong-kaibigan.md

 **Do You Sincerely Want To Support Your Friend**

 If a person is really your friend, pay the full asking price and add 30-50% to the price.
 Pay them in advance.
 TIP actually means "to insure performance".
 If a person is happy with the price they are motivated with the work.

+If you are happy with the results, promote your friend in social media.
+Refer clients to them.
+Make it easier for your friend to conduct their business.

 Do you have problems with your business or career?